Home

 RELIGION

-Are All Members of Masonic Lodges, Christians?
+Are All Members of Freemason Lodges, Christian?

 No. Masonry is not a religion nor is a specific religion one of its requirements.
 Freemasonry teaches each member to be faithful to his conscience and his own chosen religion.
-Within "regular" Freemasonry, all that is required of a candidate is a belief in a Supreme Being.

 Can Mormons Be Freemasons?